 - Panic symptoms which are not just emotional but commonly arise if the body’s stress systems are not getting sufficient nutrients to keep someone balanced and able to cope with life

-I know it’s possible you might think you are eating plenty, but if you’re experiencing some of the above symptoms, it could be that you are suffering the side effects of under eating or malnutrition.
+I know you might think you are eating plenty, too much even, but if you’re experiencing some of the above symptoms, it could be…

-Think about it, aren’t you trying to create a calorie deficit in someway or another; controlling your food intake, throwing up or over exercising, all of which ultimately promote the side effects of under eating.
+Aren’t you trying to create a calorie deficit in some way or another by controlling your food intake, throwing up or over-exercising, all of which ultimately promote the side effects of under-eating?

-And I’m going to put it to you that under eating aka ‘restrictive dieting’ could have been the cause of your bulimia in the first place.
+And I’m going to put it to you that under-eating aka ‘restrictive dieting’ could have been the cause of your bulimia in the first place.
 This is important because discovering the true cause of bulimia will not just save you time in the recovery process but it will lead to you being free from bulimia forever.

 - Restricting calories or food types (Carbs, fats or protein)